chuyphun/hugo-theme-gallery-for-ferrari-liquor/README.md

         - [ ] \(\# of columns\) of a table should vary according to whether the user is using a smartphone or a laptop to view the page, portrait or landscape view, etc.
         - [ ] Table entries get overlapped.
+Maybe font should depend on screen size?
     - Functions
         - `karaoke-by-keyword.html`
             - [ ] At text input field, fold smartphone keyboard once Enter key gets hit.